-According to the U.S. Bureau of Labor Statistics, 18 percent of all jobs will require a master’s degree by 2022.
+According to the U.S. Bureau of Labor Statistics, jobs requiring a master’s degree are projected to increase by 18 percent from 2012 to 2022.
 In today’s increasingly competitive job market, the benefits of a master’s degree can help you differentiate yourself and remain a valuable employee.

 Want to set yourself apart from the rest of the workforce?
 Below are several ways that earning a master’s degree can help you thrive in your career.

 Benefits of a Master’s Degree in Today’s Job Market

 Earning a master’s degree helps you gain specialized knowledge to advance in your field.
 As the workforce evolves, a graduate degree shows you’re dedicated to enhancing your industry expertise and credibility.
 You can focus on a particular field of study, which helps you become more competitive in your field.

 The benefits of a master’s degree can also help you build on your current abilities, gain new skills, or even transition to an entirely new field.
 There are hundreds of graduate degrees you can earn in various industries, from business to design.

 A master’s degree can make it easier to transition into more senior positions, such as management and leadership.
 Many organizations not only recognize the benefits of a master’s degree, but even prefer their employees to have one.
 In fact, 74 percent of employers have raised educational standards over the last several years, with many companies looking to hire those with advanced degrees.
 In certain industries, such as education or health care, graduate degrees offer mandatory training and the best path for certain jobs or promotions.